kamshory/ESP32DrumPad/README.md

 | offsetCh15             | 460    | 10     | String     | Channel 15                          |
 | offsetCh16             | 470    | 10     | String     | Channel 16                          |

-So far we do not need additional storage media in the form of an external EEPROM module or CF card module.
+So far we do not need additional storage media.

 If we want ideal space for storage, we can add an external EEPROM module connected to the ESP32 via SPI or I2C.
 For example, the AT24C256 Module can provide a much larger storage capacity of up to 256 kilo bytes with I2C communication.

 ![AT24C256](https://github.com/kamshory/ESP32DrumPad/blob/main/images/at24C256.png)

 The wiring of AT24C256 is as follows: